-Cervicitis is swelling (inflammation) of the end of the uterus (cervix).
+Cervicitis is swelling or inflamed tissue of the end of the uterus (cervix).

 Cervical inflammation; Inflammation - cervix